 15.0 UNIVERSITY POLICY ON CLUBS AND ORGANIZATIONS

-15.1 Starting a Club: A student forming a club or organization must register the group with a Student Leadership and Programs Office using the online resources provided at www.callutheran.edu/clubs.
+Starting a Club: A student forming a club or organization must register the group with the Student Life Office using the online resources provided at www.callutheran.edu/clubs.
 The registration materials consist of: 1) petition for formal recognition, including purpose, roster of club officers, and club name, 2) Club or Publication Advisor agreement, 3) Club or Publication constitution 4) Club and Publication Budget Form, if appropriate.

 15.3 Maintaining Status: In order to maintain club or publication status, groups must adhere to the following:

-- Each club or publication must have formal approval by the Student Leadership and Programs Office and the ASCLU Senate.
+- Each club or publication must have formal approval by the Student Life Office and the ASCLU Senate.

-- All clubs and publications must be registered annually with the Student Leadership and Programs Office according to the deadlines established by the staff.
+- All clubs and publications must be registered annually with the Student Life Office according to the deadlines established by the staff.

 - Each group must have an on-campus advisor (faculty, administrator, or staff) who plays an active role in club meetings and events, agrees to the responsibilities of a club advisor, and can provide guidance to the group.

-- Each club or publication must have a student officer participate in “Financial Responsibility Training” offered at various times during the academic year in order to access any allocated Student Fee funding.
+- Each club or publication must have a student officer participate in “Financial Responsibility Training” offered at various times during the academic year in order to access more than $50 of their allocated Student Fee funding.

 - Each group is expected to be nondiscriminatory in its practices and policies, allowing all traditional undergraduate students the opportunity to join the group and actively participate in all group activities.

-- Religious organizations must be registered not only with the Student Leadership and Programs Office, but also with Campus Ministry.
+- Religious organizations must be registered not only with the Student Life Office, but also with Campus Ministry.

-- All clubs or publications fundraising done either on or off campus must be pre-approved (fundraising approval form) two weeks prior to the event through the Student Leadership and Programs Office.
+- All clubs or publications fundraising done either on or off campus must be pre-approved (fundraising approval form) at least two weeks prior to the event through the Student Life Office, and the Advancement Division when appropriate.